geraldine-mor/charmed-arcana/README.md

 - **Memory Function**: Allow users to store previous readings for future perusal.
 - **Online Shop**: Add an e-commerce platform to allow the site owner to directly sell merchandise such as tarot decks, books and brand merchandise.
 - **Horoscopes Section**: Supplement the user experience by allowing the user to receive a horoscope based on their birth date.
-- **Save & Share Calculations**: Allow users to save or share their reading via a link or social media.
+- **Save & Share Readings**: Allow users to save or share their reading via a link or social media.
+- **Swipe Scroll**: Add swipe feature to mobile game so that users can swipe between cards rather than using the navigation arrows.
+- **Card Library**: Add a library of all the cards in use so that users can see the cards and interpretations of all the cards, not just the ones revealed to them.

 ## Tools & Technologies